Alex Miller Contracting

 - Keep rain off the the logs with a length of wood NOT under a tarpaulin as the wood will get wet and not be able to dry causing the wood to rot.

 Buy your wood well in advance giving you the chance to get it dry before you want to use it.
-If you want to buy wood and use it immediately buy kiln dried wood, but it will be at least 30% higher cost than our prices.
+If you want to buy wood and use it immediately buy kiln dried wood.

 If you are thinking about putting a log burner in to heat your house I suggest putting a good size fire in that can take a 14inch log and that has a back boiler on it, this is the most efficient way of heating your house and the water in it.
 Beware, it's not cheap but it will be quids in in the long term especially with the prices of oil, electric, etc.